assyrianic/LibModSys/README.md

 ```

--- For creating Private Forwards for a specific Private Forward Manager, check out `configs/plugin_manager/private_fwds_example.cfg` for an _example_ on Private Forward creation. **Remember that each private forward manager requires a cfg file for what private forwards you want, you can use the same cfg file if they will all share the same private forwards**.
+### Creating Private Forwards for a specific Private Forward Manager

+check out `configs/plugin_manager/private_fwds_example.cfg` for an _example_ on Private Forward creation. **Remember that each private forward manager requires a cfg file for what private forwards you want, you can use the same cfg file if they will all share the same private forwards**.

 Here's example code on creating and using a private forward manager:
 ```cs